wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step9.md

     }
 }
 </pre>

 One final modification you will need to do is add the client secret, which can be found under Clients/ApiClient/Credentials in the Keycloak Admin console.
-You should take that value and replace the "SECRET HERE" value in the JSON file.
+You should take that value and replace the `SECRET HERE` value in the JSON file.

 </br>
 </br>

-<span style="color:red">Note: If you used different names in for your realm/client, make sure to adjust the config file accordingly!</span>
+<span style="color:red">Please note: If you used different names in for your realm/client, make sure to adjust the config file accordingly!</span>

 </br>
 </br>

-Now we will add some more configuration to our Flask app.
+Now we will add some more configuration to our Flask application.
 Back to *api.py*, we want to add the following settings:

 <pre class="file" data-filename="project/api.py" data-target="insert" data-marker="app = Flask(__name__)">
 app = Flask(__name__)
 app.config.update({